Ajtruth/linux-bootcamp/Week 4/README.md

 created Docker image using the Ip address of my Vm.

 It came out okay as expected.
 I had HELLO WORD! on my docker page

+As at the time of writing this lab i haven't gotten an head way tring to Replicate a container image to different Aws regions.
+Hopefully will get an head way soon.

+It will be good to point out that there's no proper guidiance using the Aws plaform to run docker but hopefully before the next class, I would have gotten an headway.

+Also for the final lab whcih as to do with deploying the container with web application.
+I followed through with lots of errors, had lots of challenges completing and i am still yet to complete that aspect.
+Much work as been dedicated to achieving it but still yet to get it.